bikexberlin/fusion/index.md

 **“But I always do a world-class performance in record time”** we hear you say right there in the back.
 You can!
 We publish our routes beforehand in various formats.
 If you want to go fast, find a buddy and hit the road when it gets too slow for you.

 **“But how will I carry my luggage?”**, you might be asking yourself.
 We understand.
 Especially on the way to the festival, the luggage situation is often a bit more voluminous.
 Therefore: Ask some friends if they can carry luggage for you.
 If you still want to bring your own luggage on the bike please pack very minimalistic so that we can make the 85 km with it.

+**"I have aquestion!?""**, join our [Signal group ](https://signal.group/#CjQKIPFYcyO_5vZONs3dW1M6fD4w18_IMCPjsvnYug9T5kHkEhAImTNe8Ps1Z4ZNQowcsMn9), there we can answer questions and calrify details.

 ### <a name="short"></a> Short Version
 **"This is all too much text for me!"** We even thought of you!
 Here's the short version again: